What is the Attorney-Client Privilege?

 Questions About the Attorney-Client Privilege?
 Speak Confidentially With a Lawyer

-Although it's often assumed that the attorney-client privilege always applies when you're talking with an attorney, in fact the privilege must be maintained with diligence and consistency to preserve the protections for which it's so well-known.
+It's often assumed that the attorney-client privilege always applies when you're talking with an attorney.
+In fact, the privilege must be maintained with diligence and consistency to preserve the protections for which it's so well-known.
 If you have questions about how to protect the attorney-client privilege with an attorney or whether the privilege has been waived in your case, contact a knowledgeable attorney about your situation.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help